ghcjs/jsaddle/README.md

 It uses a handful of JS FFI calls to execute JavaScript functions indirectly.
 This indirection will be small compared to the overhead of the WebSockets approach (used when JSaddle is compiled with GHC), but it will be significant compared to hand crafted JS FFI calls.

 For the best performance you may want to write both JS FFI and JSaddle wrappers For your JavaScript code.
-This is the approach taken by recent versions of `ghcjs-dom`.
+This is the approach taken by `ghcjs-dom`.

 For instance here is `getElementById` from the `ghcjs-dom-jsffi` (used by `ghcjs-dom` when compiled with GHCJS)